BlackWolfWoof/BlackWolfWoof/README.md

 ## How can I contact you?

-You can send me a direct message on Discord, send me a YouTube comment or shoot me an email to `TheHDCrafterGaming@gmail.com`.
+You can send me a direct message on Discord or Mastodon.
 If you cannot direct message me on Discord then you can find me in the [YAGPDB Community & Support](https://discord.gg/4uY54rw) and [Chill and Play](https://discord.gg/GRns3fg) server where you can ping me.
+**I do not accept friend requests if i do not know you.**